akka/alpakka/docs/src/main/paradox/csv.md

 ## CSV parsing

-CSV framing offers a flow that takes a stream of `akka.util.ByteString` and issues a stream of lists of `ByteString`.
+CSV parsing offers a flow that takes a stream of `akka.util.ByteString` and issues a stream of lists of `ByteString`.

 The incoming data must contain line ends to allow line base framing.
-The CSV special characters can be specified (as bytes), suitable values are available as constants in `CsvFraming`.
+The CSV special characters can be specified (as bytes), suitable values are available as constants in `CsvParsing`.

 Scala
-: @@snip (../../../../csv/src/test/scala/akka/stream/alpakka/csv/scaladsl/CsvFramingSpec.scala) { #flow-type }
+: @@snip (../../../../csv/src/test/scala/akka/stream/alpakka/csv/scaladsl/CsvParsingSpec.scala) { #flow-type }

 Java
-: @@snip (../../../../csv/src/test/java/akka/stream/alpakka/csv/javadsl/CsvFramingTest.java) { #flow-type }
+: @@snip (../../../../csv/src/test/java/akka/stream/alpakka/csv/javadsl/CsvParsingTest.java) { #flow-type }

 In this sample we read a single line of CSV formatted data into a list of column elements:

 Scala
-: @@snip (../../../../csv/src/test/scala/akka/stream/alpakka/csv/scaladsl/CsvFramingSpec.scala) { #line-scanner }
+: @@snip (../../../../csv/src/test/scala/akka/stream/alpakka/csv/scaladsl/CsvParsingSpec.scala) { #line-scanner }

 Java
-: @@snip (../../../../csv/src/test/java/akka/stream/alpakka/csv/javadsl/CsvFramingTest.java) { #line-scanner }
+: @@snip (../../../../csv/src/test/java/akka/stream/alpakka/csv/javadsl/CsvParsingTest.java) { #line-scanner }

 ## CSV conversion into a map